shrinikethm/nba_modeling_injury_prevention/README.md

 directory is that same directory, the linux command: python -m streamlit run NBA_Injury_App.py can be executed, which will enable the creation of a web-based dashboard on the user's local browser.
-With this dashboard, users can utilize sliders for different features in order to see how those specific values affect whether a player is predicted to be injured or not across both developed models.
-Furthermore, this web-based dashboard application is extremely helpful for users to analyze certain player-specific statistics and use the sliders to correspond to that specific player, and identify the likelihood of injury across both models.
-With this capability, we hope to provide a new wave of change for the NBA across teams and fans alike, so that the sport as a whole is only getting better with time.
+With this dashboard, users can utilize sliders for different features in order to see how those specific values affect whether a player is predicted to be injured or not across both developed models by using the "Predict Injury Risk" button once all sliders are finalized.
+Furthermore, this web-based dashboard applicationis extremely helpful for users to analyze certain player-specific statistics and use the sliders to correspondto that specific player, and identify the likelihood of injury across both models.
+With this capability, we hopeto provide a new wave of change for the NBA across teams and fans alike, so that the sport as a whole is only getting better with time.

 ## Dashboard Application Setup